 Raising the storage bar

 Australian companies on the whole were spending around 11% of their technology budget on backup and DR initiatives last year.
 Yet the figure is inevitably lower in small businesses, which rely on functioning systems and data to be available.
-The smaller end of town can’t afford big-business solutions with six and seven-figure price tags like storage area networks (SANs) – separate networks that are optimised for high-capacity storage and utilise a raft of specialised equipment to provide bulletproof storage.
+The smaller end of town can’t afford big-business solutions with six and seven-figure price tags like storage area networks (SANs) – separate networks that are optimized for high-capacity storage and utilize a raft of specialized equipment to provide bulletproof storage.

 “A lot of customers are struggling with backup and disaster recovery, and they’re focused on growing new customers,” says Karl Sice, general manager for the Pacific and ANZ region with backup software vendor Acronis.

 “They don’t have time to worry about what some would regard as a back-office function, so most small businesses don’t have a disaster recovery strategy to start with.”